Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-usecases.md

 ## The Anticipation scene

 The Anticipation scene demonstrates the Client Anticipation feature of Netcode for GameObjects in the following use cases:
-- **AnticipatedNetworkVariable:**
+- `AnticipatedNetworkVariable`:
-  - Altering NetworkVariables responsively by anticipating server actions based on player interaction.
+  - Anticipate server actions based on player interaction to change NetworkVariables responsively.
   - Latency compensation for server-controlled values.
-  - Handling incorrect anticipation.
+  - Handle incorrect anticipation.
-- **AnticipatedNetworkTransform:**
+- `AnticipatedNetworkTransform`:
   - Responsive server-authoritative player movement.
-  - Smooth movement from other players.
+  - Smooth player movement accross clients.

 ## The NetvarVsRpc scene